Sam Powell-Pepper: Early life

 Powell-Pepper was born in Perth, the son of Maureen and Steven.
-His mother is Aboriginal and Torres Strait Islander and his father is white.
+His mother is Aboriginal and Torres Strait Islander and his father is caucasian.
 He has two full siblings and two half-brothers.
 His parents separated when he was young and he lived with his father until he was eight, then spent periods with his paternal grandmother, his mother, and friends' families.
-His maternal grandmother died in prison and his mother has also spent time in prison.

 Powell-Pepper initially attended Mount Lawley Senior High School as an inaugural member of the school’s Aboriginal Excellence Program, before switching to Wesley College on an indigenous scholarship.
 He went to school with Quinton Narkle who is his second cousin.
+He also attended school with other future AFL players Shai Bolton and Cameron Zurhaar.
 He played junior football for the Mt Hawthorn Cardinals.

 In 2016, Powell-Pepper made his senior debut for the East Perth Football Club during round 20 of the 2016 WAFL season going on to play all the remaining games for the year.